 Tofu has become a bit of a joke to people who love to eat meat.
 However, this magical food has been praised by vegetarians for its protein, texture, and general diversity in all kinds of recipes.

-So what is it?
-Tofu is coagulated soy milk that’s been pressed into soft white blocks.
+Tofu is coagulated soy milk that has been pressed into soft white blocks.
 The more water that is pressed out determines the texture, and it ranges from soft to firm or extra firm.
 It is a great source of protein, calcium, and iron, and has been linked to numerous health benefits.

 Tofu Stuffed Shells

-Nutritional yeast is also a great way for vegetarians and vegans to get in the B-vitamins they may be lacking due to their decision to not consume meat.
-Added bonus!
+An added bonus: nutritional yeast is also a great way for vegetarians and vegans to get in the B-vitamins they may be lacking due to their decision to not consume meat.

 Tofu Orange-Chocolate Mousse